silverwind/droppy/README.md

 ````

 ######"filesDir"
-The directory which servers as the server's root.
+The directory which serves as the server's root.
 Can be relative or absolute.

 ######"port"
 The listening port.